nrademacher/invee/README.md

 1. Install dependencies with `yarn`
 1. Copy the requisite env file from the example: `cp .env.example .env`
 1. Set up and start the database and dev server with `yarn dx` (or simply `yarn dev` if DB is already up and running)
-1. Create a user by running `yarn prisma studio`, clicking the User tab, and adding a user entry with credentials
- - Use [Bcrypt generator](https://bcrypt-generator.com/) to create a hashed password
+1. Create a user by running `yarn prisma studio`, clicking the User tab, and adding a user entry with credentials (use [Bcrypt generator](https://bcrypt-generator.com/) to create a hashed password)
 1. Make changes, then create a pull request that references the issue you picked in Step 1
 1. Submit your pull request for review